 Many exchanges hold your crypto for you.
 This is a convenient option, but since exchanges are a major target for hackers, you are better off storing your Bitcoin in a digital wallet.

 Wallets come in various different formats.
-Hardware wallets such as Trezor and Ledger are considered the safest, although they are expensive.
-With a hardware wallet, you don’t need to enter your private key on the computer itself.
+Hardware wallets are a popular choice as they don’t require you to enter your private key on the computer itself.
 Instead, you input a pin code on the wallet.

 Software wallets are based on computer software and come in three formats: desktop, mobile, and online.
 Desktop wallets are computer programmes that store your currency locally on your PC, mobile wallets operate through an app on your phone, and online wallets are web based.
 Online wallets aren’t considered as safe as other wallets because your private key is stored by the website owner rather than locally on your device.
 You need to be sure the wallet owner is trustworthy and operates high levels of security.